 Karen Goodwin — Poetry Editor

-Karen Goodwin is a poet and journalist.
-Winner of the Eric Gregory Award, she has an MA in Creative Writing from the UEA.
-Her poems have featured in Oxygen: New Poets from Wales and Seren Selections (Seren Books) and magazines including Stand and The Rialto.
-She is a freelance reporter for BN1 Magazine and writes features and reviews on everything from pop to politics.
+Karen Goodwin is a poet, sometime journalist and English teacher.
+She has an MA in Creative Writing from the UEA and received an Eric Gregory Award from The Society of Authors.
+Her poems have featured in various anthologies and magazines including Oxygen: New Poets from Wales, Seren Selections (Seren Books), Stand, Poetry Wales and The Rialto.
 She lives in Brighton.

-“It’s a real honour to be Poetry Editor for Sabotage Reviews, advocating for smaller presses and indie lit.
-New voices are given equal space in a poetry community free from the usual gatekeepers.
-I joined the team four years ago, taking over from Becky Varley-Winter and am incredibly lucky to have such a great team of reviewers.”Karen Goodwin, Poetry Editor
+“It’s a real honour to be Poetry Editor for Sabotage Reviews, advocating for smaller presses and indie lit, new voices are given equal space in a poetry community free from the usual gatekeepers.
+I joined the team in 2016, gradually taking over from Becky Varley-Winter and am incredibly lucky to be supported by a great team of poets and reviewers.”Karen Goodwin, Poetry Editor

 Phil Olsen — Fiction Editor

 Phil Olsen is a short story writer from Liverpool with a Creative Writing MA from the University of Manchester’s Centre for New Writing.
 Winner of three flash fiction competitions (Northern Short Story Festival Slam 2017; Writing on the Wall’s WoWFest 2016; Book Week Scotland 2014), Phil has blogged and reviewed for Comma Press, Manchester Literature Festival and The Manchester Review.
 He is also a submissions reader for Vestal Review.